 KJV – ⨯ after, appear, ⨯ assuredly, bear out, ⨯begotten, break out, bring forth (out, up), carry out, come (abroad, out, thereat, without), + be condemned, depart(-ing, –ure), draw forth, in the end, escape, exact, fail, fall (out), fetch forth (out), get away (forth, hence, out), (able to, cause to, let) go abroad (forth, on, out), going out, grow, have forth (out), issue out, lay (lie) out, lead out, pluck out, proceed, pull out, put away, be risen, ⨯ scarce, send with commandment, shoot forth, spread, spring out, stand out, ⨯ still, ⨯ surely, take forth (out), at any time, ⨯ to (and fro), utter.

 Is this creation of the animals second-rate?
 Of course not.
-What is being emphasized here is not animal creation inferiority but the huge contrast between what God created at the beginning of the 6th day, animals and later that day, humans.
+The emphasis here is not animal creation inferiority but the huge contrast between what God created at the beginning of the 6th day, animals, and later that day, humans.
 We shall see this inescapable contrast as we proceed with our study.

 On Day 6 for the creation of animals, we have two Hebrew words used to describe them: living creature and cattle.
 The term living creature is nefesh chaya in Hebrew.
 It is mistranslated livestock in certain translations.
-We shall return to this term because it is also specifically used to refer to fish, fowl, and Adam.
-This causes some people to think that fauna and humans are one-and-the-same.
-Not so, by any means, as let the earth bring forth is only the first contrasting factor between fauna and humans as we’ll see.The term living creature is nefesh chaya in Hebrew.
-It is specifically used to refer to fish, fowl, animals, and Adam.
+We shall return to this term because it is also specifically used to refer to fish, fowl, and Adam; this causes some people to think that fauna and humans are one-and-the-same.
+Not so, by any means, as let the earth bring forth is only the first contrasting factor between fauna and humans as we’ll see.The term 'living creature' is 'nefesh chaya' in Hebrew.
+It refers to fish, fowl, animals, and Adam.
 Some think that animals are related to humans.
 We'll see that light-years separate them.
 Click To Tweet

-As for the second term behema (929), again, careful, it is not cattle in the sense of domesticated fauna as we can see from Strongs inclination towards any large quadruped or animal.
-Let’s simply say this beginning of Day 6 includes the creation of all land animals which would include chimpanzees and other biped animals like kangaroos…..
+As for the second term behema (929), again, careful, it is not cattle in the sense of domesticated fauna as we can see from Strong’s inclination towards any large quadruped or animal.
+Let’s say this beginning of Day 6 includes the creation of all land animals, which would include chimpanzees and other biped animals like kangaroos.

 בְּהֵמָה bᵉhêmâh be-hay-maw’; from an unused root (probably meaning to be mute); properly, a dumb beast; especially any large quadruped or animal (often collective):